Moyers Blasts Corporation for Public Broadcasting

 corporate gatekeepers joins media, reformers, producers

-and educators - and it’s a fight that has only just
+and educators - and its a fight that has only just

 begun.